 State COVID-19 hospitalizations hit another record high

 RALEIGH, N.C.
-(WITN) - Hospitalizations in one day due to COVID-19 have hit yet another record high in North Carolina.
+(WITN) - More people are hospitalized with COVID-19 in North Carolina than ever before.

-The state Department of Health and Human Services reports 4,867 people were hospitalized due to COVID-19 Thursday, a record high for our state.
+State Department of Health and Human Services data shows 5,090 people were hospitalized with the virus Tuesday.

-The previous record was on Wednesday when 4,741 people were hospitalized due to the virus.
+The previous record high was just the day before, as the number of hospitalizations soared past 5,000 for the first time.

-The number of COVID-19 cases reported on Friday in North Carolina is 35,395.
-That case count is up from 17,374 cases reported on Wednesday.
+The percentage of people in North Carolina vaccinated against COVID-19 (excluding the booster) is at 60%.
+The percentage of people vaccinated also with the booster is 46%.

 Copyright 2022 WITN.
 All rights reserved.